Kaseya Helpdesk

 - Information only: A non-urgent service request, technical issue, or perceived defect.
 The use of the product is not degraded.
 All enhancements.

-Once a defect has been confirmed, the Support team will contact you and explain the priority assessment.
-If you disagree with the assessment, you can request that the Support team escalates the ticket based on the impact on your business.
-In addition to the Support team, you can contact your account manager or success manager to discuss a possible ticket escalation.
+Once a defect has been confirmed, the support team will contact you and explain the priority assessment.
+If you disagree with the assessment, you can request that the support team escalates the ticket based on the impact on your business.
+In addition to the support team, you can contact your account manager or success manager to discuss a possible ticket escalation.

-If the Support team determines your issue is a feature request or enhancement, they will direct you to submit it in the Kaseya Ideas portal so Kaseya can evaluate your business case and gather feedback from other customers.
+If the support team determines your issue is a feature request or enhancement, they will direct you to submit it in the Kaseya Ideas portal so Kaseya can evaluate your business case and gather feedback from other customers.

 You can check Kaseya's service status information on the publicly available Status page.
 This site provides the current system status for each product, incident alert information, and details on upcoming releases and maintenance releases.
 You have the option to subscribe to proactive email updates.